ManifoldScholar/manifold-docs/_docs/customizing/index.md

     weight: 3
 ---

 Once you have installed Manifold, you may want to adjust your instance to represent your organization more specifically.
-From the backend, you can use the `Contents` and `Settings` menus to access various options for customizing the appearance of and adding information to your instance:
+From the backend, you can use the `Records` and `Settings` menus to access various options for customizing the appearance of and adding information to your instance:

 ## [Records](records.html)

+* [Makers](/docs/projects/accounts/makers.html).
+Used to create records of those who have created or authored project materials.
+See the [Accounts and Roles](/docs/projects/accounts/index.html) section for more details.
+* [Users](/docs/projects/accounts/users.html).
+Used to create accounts for those who will read and actively engage with materials on Manifold.
+See the [Accounts and Roles](/docs/projects/accounts/index.html) section for more details.
-* [Pages](contents.html#pages).
+* [Pages](records.html#pages).
 Used for creating content pages (e.g., About, Privacy Policy).
-* [Features](contents.html#features).
+* [Features](records.html#features).
 Where the featured content banner at the head of the homepage can be adjusted.

 ## [Settings](settings.html)